couchbaselabs/cbconflictmgmt/revtrees.md

 ###Detail of full rev tree now on all nodes

-All nodes will the have the same revision tree with the same histories.
+All nodes will the have this same revision tree.

 ![](revtreesimages/i.png)